slatedocs/slate/source/includes/_persons.md

 # Persons
-As the name describes, persons represent all the people in your team's address book.
-This includes all the people your team has ever been in email communications or meetings with, and also includes all the people that your team manually (or through the API) added to Affinity.
-Affinity is modeled so that only one person in your team's shared contact list can have a given email address.
+The persons API allows you to manage all the contacts of your organization.
+These people include anyone your team has ever been in email communications or meetings with, and all the people that your team has added to Affinity either manually or through the API.
+Affinity's data model also guarantees that only one person in your team's shared contact list has a given email address.

 **Note:**

-1. If you are looking to add / remove a person to / from a list, please check out the `List Entry` section of the API.
+1. If you are looking to add or remove a person from a list, please check out the [List Entries](#list-entries) section of the API.
-2. If you are looking to modify an entity value (one of the cells on Affinity's spreadsheet), please check out the `Entity Values` section of the API.
+2. If you are looking to modify a person's entity values (one of the cells on Affinity's spreadsheet), please check out the [Entity Values](#entity-values) section of the API.

 ## The person resource
-Each person object has a unique `id`.
-It also has a `first_name`, `last_name`, `phone_numbers`, `emails` and `organizations` it is associated to.
-Lastly, there is a smart attribute called `primary_email` that is also returned by the API. `primary_email` is automatically computed by Affinity's proprietary algorithms and refers to the email that is most likely to be the current active email address of a person.

-Note that a person can be associated to multiple organizations.
-For example, say your team had talked with organization A and B. Person X used to work at A and was your point of contact, but then changed jobs and started emailing you from a new address (corresponding to organization B).
-In this case, Affinity will automatically associate X with both A and B.

-Finally, each person can either be internal or external to your team.
-Every internal person is a user of Affinity on your team, everyone else is demarcated as external.
 > Example Response

 ```json
 ```

+Each person resource is assigned a unique `id` and stores the name, phone numbers, and email addresses of the person.
+A person resource also has access to a smart attribute called `primary_email`.
+The value of `primary_email` is automatically computed by Affinity's proprietary algorithms and refers to the email that is most likely to be the current active email address of a person.

+The person resource `organization_ids` is a collection of unique identifiers to the person's associated organizations.
+Note that a person can be associated with multiple organizations.
+For example, say your team has talked with organizations A and B. Person X used to work at A and was your point of contact, but then changed jobs and started emailing you from a new email address (corresponding to organization B).
+In this case, Affinity will automatically associate person X with both organization A and organization B.

+Finally, the person resource `type` indicates whether a person is internal or external to your team.
+Every internal person is a user of Affinity on your team, and all other people are externals.

 Attribute | Type | Description
 --------- | ------- | -----------